litalporat/deep-learning-intership/README.md

-each file is neural network assignment, we have 2 multiclassification models. the coffee beans classification network is convolutional model and the Fashion MMIST is fully connected network.
+each file is neural network assignment, we have 2 multiclassification models. the coffee beans classification network is convolutional model and the Fashion MMIST is fully connected network. we built these networks using tensorflow and numpy packages, these are already imported in the code.
+Therefore if you want to execute these models in your IDE you need to install them first.

 ## Getting Started

 1.Fashion MMist classification
 2.Coffee beans classification